Sveppi/hbv202g-final/README.md

 While in the favorites view you can also delete from the favorites by typing the number of the favorite.
 You can return to the main randomizer by typing "baka".

+To generate the documentation, use command 'mvn site'.

 ## Design

 [A UML diagram of the project design](./src/site/markdown/design.md)